jericjan/mirror-window/README.md

 Mirror any window into a small always-on-top popout while you do other things on your PC

 # TO-DO
-- [x] tell user when mirrored window is closed
+- [x] add refresh button to recheck window
 - [ ] show list in case there are duplicate windows